 If any jurisdiction denies someone’s 1033 waiver application, then the NAIC says, “no other commissioner may subsequently entertain any application for consent filed by the same prohibited person without first making an explicit finding, after giving the commissioner who denied the previous application notice and opportunity to object, that the commissioner who denied the previous application is no longer the ‘appropriate insurance regulatory official’.”
 Basically, if your 1033 consent waiver got rejected in one state, you would have to completely move jurisdictions to get a do-over, and at that point you’ll have to tell the new state that the last one rejected you and the old state gets to weigh in on why.

 Most states have the application easily available online, but the waiver isn’t something you’d call easy.
 The burden of proof for a 1033 waiver of reinstatement rests squarely on the shoulders of the “prohibited person.”
 The extensive application includes:

-- A standard application with basic identifying information to verify that you are you and help commissioners’ offices conduct further background checks to ensure full disclosure
+- A standard application with basic identifying information and an insurance background check to verify that you are you and help commissioners’ offices ensure full disclosure

 - Statement of education

 - Detailed list of any family connections within the insurance or adjacent industries

 - Full explanation of the circumstances and reasons of conviction

 - Explanation of past applications for 1033 waivers and their success or failure

 The commissioner has a list of several criteria to use to evaluate the history, but the two driving considerations are 1.
 Whether you have credibly been rehabilitated and are likely to re-offend, and 2.
 Whether allowing you to work in insurance is in the insurance-buying public’s interest.